Politics & International Affairs

 What classes would I take?

-Our model and curriculum educate the whole person and often help students discover interests they had never previously discovered.
-Students generally take 100-200 level courses during their first year of college, while registering for higher level courses as upperclassmen.
+Our courses and requirements are designed to educate the whole person and often help students discover interests they had never previously considered.
+Students often take 100-level courses during their first year of college, while registering for 200-level courses as upperclassmen, and taking a capstone 300-level seminar in their senior year and developing and writing a major research paper for that course.

 Sample courses* that you may take as a Politics & International Affairs student include:

-100-200 level*
+100 level

 - American Government and Politics